 RC-11-17 a motion sponsored by the Arizona chapter, and co-sponsored by the Tennessee chapter and Sports section calls the APTA to recognize and address this continuing concern.
 The motion states:

-That, by June 2018, the American Physical Therapy Association, in collaboration with relevant stakeholders, identify and begin to implement best practice strategies to advance diversity and inclusion within the profession of physical therapy
+That, by June 2018, the American Physical Therapy Association, in collaboration with relevant stakeholders, identify and begin to implement best practice strategies to advance diversity and inclusion within the profession of physical therapy.
+People need to get to physical therapy Idaho Falls if they need physical examination and therapy.

 Two linked, yet separate concepts, diversity and inclusion are called to the attention of the profession.
 Diversity, the “range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin, and political beliefs”.
 Inclusion is “involvement and empowerment, where the inherent worth and dignity of all people are recognized”.